N-hydroxythioamide S-beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and N-hydroxy-2-phenylethanethioamide, whereas its two products are UDP and desulfoglucotropeolin.
+N-hydroxythioamide S-beta-glucosyltransferase is an enzyme that catalyzes several chemical reactions that are part of the biosynthesis of plant glucosinolates.
+For example, 4-methylthiobutylthiohydroximate is converted to 3-methylthiopropyl-desulfoglucosinolate by transfer of a glucose unit from UDP-glucose, giving uridine diphosphate (UDP) as a byproduct:

+The enzyme has been characterised from Brassica napus and Arabidopsis.

-This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
+It belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:N-hydroxy-2-phenylethanethioamide S-beta-D-glucosyltransferase.
 Other names in common use include desulfoglucosinolate-uridine diphosphate glucosyltransferase, uridine diphosphoglucose-thiohydroximate glucosyltransferase, thiohydroximate beta-D-glucosyltransferase, UDPG:thiohydroximate glucosyltransferase, thiohydroximate S-glucosyltransferase, thiohydroximate glucosyltransferase, and UDP-glucose:thiohydroximate S-beta-D-glucosyltransferase.